malicure/RadioHead/README.md

 # RadioHead
 git repository instance of http://www.airspayce.com/mikem/arduino/RadioHead

-Below is a snapshot of https://www.airspayce.com/mikem/arduino/RadioHead :
+Below is a snapshot of https://www.airspayce.com/mikem/arduino/RadioHead It's not reformatted yet, some parts look messy in this README :

 RadioHead Packet Radio library for embedded microprocessors